kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 of the snow plow, oh and by the way you're camped on my land", oh dear what a mistake "Sorry sorry! we got confused!".
 "That's okay, but I do need you to move your car".
 We sheepishly crawled out of the tent and made our way over to the car.
-This was all the more embarassing have a good idea about what was to come when we were to start the car.
+This was all the more embarassing having a good idea about what was to come when we were to start the car.
 The key turned and the motor hardly made a sound.
 The look of incredulity grew on the farmer's face, "I'm sorry we have a flat battery!
 We'll have to hill start it".